cdcarter/cdcarter.github.com/index.md

 ## Who am I?
 I am a certified Salesforce Administrator, Advanced Administrator, App Builder, and Platform Developer.

-I now work at [Bigger Boat Consulting](http://biggerboatconsulting.com/) as a Salesforce Consultant and Developer for non-profits.
+As a Salesforce Consultant and Developer, you can find me at Bigger Boat Consulting.
+Bigger Boat focuses primarily on [Salesforce-based solutions for affordable housing and human services clients](http://biggerboatconsulting.com/clients/).

 I am very active in both the Power of Us Hub and the PatronManager Client Community.
 I was a speaker at the 2015 PatronManager Commuity Meeting talking about building Lightning Apps for mobile ticket management, and I spoke at Dreamforce 2015 in the Foundation Theatre, presenting on using and optimizing the Salesforce1 Mobile App.

 You can see my open-source contributions on my [projects page](/projects/).